MicrosoftDocs/query-docs/query-languages/dax/find-function-dax.md

 ## Example

 The following DAX query finds the position of the first letter of "Bike", in the string that contains the Reseller Name.
 If not found, Blank is returned.

+Keep in mind, FIND is case-sensitive.
+In this example, if "bike" were used in the \<find_text> argument, no results would be returned.
+Use [SEARCH](search-function-dax.md) for case-insensitive.

 [!INCLUDE [power-bi-dax-sample-model](includes/power-bi-dax-sample-model.md)]